 You could even make a dice pouch as a birthday present, and add a set of beautiful, polyhedral dice - I have been scrolling through these beautiful dice collections here at Etsy and want them all! (and I don't even play DND!)

 I hacked my jewelry organizer pattern to help you make your own dice bag with pockets.
-I just changed the assembling process, made it a bit simpler to sew, easier, plus added a few adjustments to suit the dice better.
+I just changed the assembling process, made it a bit simpler to sew, and easier, plus added a few adjustments to suit the dice better.
 And you know I'm always looking for easier ways to make stuff - same with the drawstring dice bag pattern I'm about to teach you to sew.

 Dice Bag Sewing Pattern Features